 Although it is non-toxic and safe on the skin, it might result in irritation on sensitive skin.
 Working with gloves in a well-ventilated room is recommended.
 Mod Podge is highly flammable in its liquid form, so proper storage away from the heat is advisable.

 Using epoxy resin for tumblers requires a mix of two chemicals, resin and a hardener, to provide a coating.
 The chemicals are easily accessible in craft stores but might cause a considerable dent in your wallet.
 Different chemical brands have different viscosities and curing times (an average of 72 hours), but they will self-level on the tumbler to create an even layer.
-When properly mixed and applied, the result is a smooth, durable, and thick coating.
-While epoxy has held up its durability reputation well, it is prone to yellowing after a while, ruining the quality of the vinyl.

 The application process is complex and tedious, and if not done right, it might result in the formation of bubbles.
 You have to get your mixing stamina ready as you need to continually stir for about 15 minutes non-stop to achieve the best results.

-Uncured epoxy releases harmful fumes that might result in health complications when inhaled.
-Use a respirator mask and PPE, and work in a well-ventilated room to prevent chemical exposure.
+Polyacrylic is your go-to if you want to seal vinyl on a tumbler without epoxy.
 This water-based sealer is relatively easy to apply compared to other methods, as it comes in either spray or liquid form that is ready for application.
 Applying thin layers lets the sealant completely dry off before moving on to another one.
 If done incorrectly, it might leave brush marks or turn cloudy.

 The biggest potential downside when using polyacrylic for tumblers is the limited durability, especially when exposed to water or heat before it completely cures.

-Sealing Specific Tumbler Types
+How to Seal Vinyl on Specific Tumbler Types

 Now that you know the common sealants, you might wonder which one is the best fit for different tumblers.
 But first, let’s go through the common steps to apply sealants on all tumbler types.